 Free radicals cause oxidative damage to sebum, and the oxygen content is reduced.
 This oxidation changes sebum in a way that it becomes a more suitable environment for P. Acnes.
 The bacteria get a chance to multiply and eventually lesions appear (6).

 Are there any studies done one the connection between gut and skin?

-In 2011 there was published a paper written by Whitney P. Bowe and Alan C. Logan reviewing the connection between acne and gut (8).
-Some of the important information include:
+In 2011 there was published a paper written by Whitney P. Bowe and Alan C. Logan reviewing the connection between acne and the gut (8).
+Some of the important information:

 - Gastrointestinal symptoms such as constipation, halitosis, and gastric reflux are more common in acne sufferers.

 - Hypochlorhydria is common in acne sufferers.
 Hypochlorhydria is a significant risk factor for small intestinal bacterial overgrowth which again has been linked to increased intestinal permeability

 - Studies have shown increased intestinal permeability in patients with acne vulgaris